m2c2-project/m2c2kit/website/docs/getting-started.md

 ## No-install quickstart

-Go to the m2c2kit [playground](https://m2c2kit.z13.web.core.windows.net/) to take assessments, view assessment source code (TypeScript), and modify assessments (or create new ones) in your web browser.
+Go to the m2c2kit [playground](/playground) to run assessments, examine code, and create new assessments in your web browser.

 ## Local install